Who is Dr. Mark?

-Living together means that we need to organize our life and our way of doing things together.
-We do this when we create our government and courageously work to keep it working for the good of everyone together.
+Living together means we must organize our life and our way of doing things with each other in mind.
+We do this by creating our government and courageously making it work for the good of everyone.
 Our form of representative democracy is based on our belief in freedom and equality.
 That is our security.
 When we respect everyone’s dignity, we achieve justice.
-We have a great heritage received from the generations who have preceded us and it is our responsibility to pass the success of democracy on to the generations who will follow in our place.
+We have a great heritage received from the generations of Americans who preceded us.
+It is our responsibility to pass the success of democracy on to the generations who will follow.

 How does Dr. Mark propose to serve?

 Lead from the front

-He believes it is best to lead from the front and not the back.
-It is best for an elected official to be a resource and a catalyst to promote honest, informed and clear political conversation within the community that he or she serves.
+Mark believes it is best to lead from the front.
+It is best for elected officials to act like catalysts for honest, informed and clear political conversation within the communities that they serve.
 Votes are not things.
 Votes are people.
-Every person has concerns, hopes and dreams.
-Every person has a voice and that voice needs to be heard.
-Every person will choose to give his or her vote for the person who is best able to hear his or her voice and share those concerns, hopes and dreams.
+Every one of us has concerns, hopes and dreams.
+Every person has a voice and those voices need to be heard.
+In our democracy our voices are heard when we vote.
+Every person can vote for the official who best hears their voice and shares their concerns, hopes and dreams.